jakubdolejsi/vigenere_cipher_cracker/README.md

 </li>
 </ol>

+The algorithm is based on the book [Cracking Code With Python] [1].

 ## Project description
 The project consists of two scripts.
 One script is used to encrypt the message using Vigenere Cipher and save it to the file.
 The second script is used to decrypt the text inside that file using Kasiski's